kanidm/kanidm/designs/radius.rst

 Note that most other radius methods are not much better wrt to password storage security.
 In terms of a positive user experience, having MSCHAPv2 is essential.

+FreeRADIUS only allows 1:1 pw to account, and that's also limited by mschapv2 and how it works.
+If there was a way to offer multiple passwords that would be better because then you could have per device radius creds, but I'm not sure it's actually possible at all.

 Nice To Have
 ------------